UmakanthOS/Manual_Migration/option1.md

 - **Virtual Machine Template:** This template will create a  Virtual Machine
     - Controller VM:
-        - Ubuntu OS defaulted to 16.04
+        - The OS used at this time is Uubntu 16.04
-        - A virtual machine is a computer file, typically called an image, which behaves like an actual compute [Click here](https://azure.microsoft.com/en-in/overview/what-is-a-virtual-machine/)
     - VM extension:
         - Extension can be small applications that provide post-deployment configuration and automation tasks on Azure VMs.[Click here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
         - VM extension will executes a shell script file which installs Moodle on the Virtual Machine and captures the log files.